10 Snakes That Drink Rainwater From Their Scales

 Source: iNaturalist user José Gabriel Julio Guzmán – CC BY 4.0

-The blunt-headed tree snake ranges from eastern Mexico to northeast Argentina, preferring jungles, but also clearings along forest borders.
+The blunt-headed tree snake (Imantodes cenchoa) ranges from eastern Mexico to northeast Argentina, preferring jungles, but also clearings along forest borders.
 They’re an actively foraging snake, much more energetic than an emerald tree boa.
 However, they stay still for long periods when resting or digesting food.

-If you find one, something you might notice is scales glistening with moisture, which they bend their neck towards and lap up droplets from.
-Rather than wasting time with a pond, blunt-headed tree snakes just drink off themselves.
+The blunt-headed tree snake might have no arms, and it might be hunted by birds, but it never has to worry about water.
 This cool ability is found mainly in snakes, mainly because they’re one of the few creatures that can achieve it.
 A human being is nowhere near flexible enough to collect rainwater and drink it off his back.
 A gorilla, for all its brute strength, could never bend over backwards and drink off its own fur.
-Meanwhile, even the bulkiest snakes like blood pythons are flexible enough to rest their heads on their backs.
-This is nature’s compensation for stealing their arms and legs.

 6 Western diamondback rattlesnake